phelim-h/encord-agents/docs/editor_agents/index.md

 ```

 What you can use `encord-agents` for is filling in the logic that's supposed to happen in the "Editor Agent [custom API]" part of the diagram.
-That is, you will be responsible for programatically defining what to do, when your custom api is hit with a `project_hash`, `data_hash`, and potentially a `frame` number.
+That is, you will be responsible for programmatically defining what to do, when your custom api is hit with a `project_hash`, `data_hash`, and potentially a `frame` number.

 We help with two different ways of building such Custom APIs: